-STEPHEN B. BURKE, age 60, has been a director of the Corporation since 2009.
-Mr. Burke has been the Chief Executive Officer of NBCUniversal and Senior Executive Vice President of Comcast Corporation since January 2011.
-Prior to that time, from 2004 until January 2011, he was the Chief Operating Officer of Comcast Corporation, and President of Comcast Cable Communications from 1998 until January 2010.
+STEPHEN B. BURKE, age 61, has been a director of the Corporation since 2009.
+Mr. Burke is currently the Chairman of NBCUniversal.
+Mr. Burke was the Chief Executive Officer of NBCUniversal and Senior Executive Vice President of Comcast Corporation between January 2011 and December 2019.
+From 1998 until 2011, he was the Chief Operating Officer of Comcast Corporation.
 He is also a director of JPMorgan Chase & Co.